AdKats/AdKats/README.md

 </p>
 <h4>2.
 XpKiller's "Procon Chat, GUID, Stats and Mapstats Logger" Plugin</h4>
 <p>
-    Version 1.1.0.1+ of the BF3 version, or any universal version is required.
-    AdKats will only run if one of these plugins is (1) using the same database AdKats uses, and (2) running on every battlefield Server you plan to install AdKats on.
+    AdKats will only run if one of this plugin is (1) using the same database AdKats uses, and (2) running on every battlefield Server you plan to install AdKats on.
     Running it along-side AdKats on each Procon layer will ensure these conditions are met.
 </p>